 The school continues to be in a comfortable financial position by careful planning and prioritising of needs.
-At the end of 2022, the surplus was in line with what was expected in the School's Final Budget.
+At the end of 2023, the surplus was in line with what was expected in the School's Final Budget.
 There was an appropriate amount in our bank accounts above the Operating Reserve.
-Additional reading material was purchased to support student learning and the school playgrounds were further improved.
-School Council has worked to improve the operating efficiencies of the school by installing Solar Panels.
+Additional reading material was purchased to support student learning and the school playgrounds and classrooms were further improved.
 The parent community continues to successfully fundraise for the benefit of the school.
-These monies will be used in 2023 to enhance the playgrounds.
 Beyond the Operating Reserve, the finances are committed to dealing with the completion of Play Spaces and adjoining Civil Works, investment in technologies, and continuing to develop curriculum understandings of the teaching and support staff.
-The school received a grant to reclad the junior building late in 2020, which was completed in November 2022, and additional funds to design and construct a Competition Grade Basketball Stadium.
+The school received a grant to build a basketball stadium which is due for completion at the end of Term 1 2025.
+Additional funds will be used to fit out the Basketball Stadium.

-For more detailed information regarding our school please visit our website at www.kerrimuirps.vic.edu.au
+For more detailed information regarding our school please visit our website at https://kerrimuirps.vic.edu.au/